What You’ll Learn 🧭

 Counter sensor type

-There are several basic sensor types available which can be selected from the Sensor type drop-down list:
+Several basic sensor types are available and can be selected from the Sensor Type drop-down menu:

 Encoder - classic angle encoder with A, B, and Z signals.
 The signal can be only digital.